polterguy/micro/README.md

 # Micro

-Micro is a microscopic CSS framework.
+Micro is a microscopic CSS and Ajax framework.
 It can be used stand alone as a pure CSS framework, but is also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It was created because of Bootstrap being too big, and other smaller framework not having the necessary features.
 Most of the existing CSS framework were also too JavaScript centric - Including Bootstrap.

 **Notice**, Micro does *not* mix well with Bootstrap, which among other things implies that none of these examples can be seen very well in System42's Executor.
-If you wish to reproduce these examples, using System42, you'll have to create a lambda CMS page, and make sure you set its _"template"_ settings to _"empty"_.
+If you wish to reproduce these examples, using [System42](https://github.com/polterguy/system42), you'll have to create a lambda CMS page, and make sure you set its _"template"_ settings to _"empty"_.

-Micro creates a default layout, not based upon CSS classes for the most parts, which means it does not mix well with other CSS frameworks, such as e.g. Bootstrap.
+Micro creates a default layout, not based upon CSS classes for the most parts.
 It is tiny in size, and contains most of the widgets you'll need in your day to day work with Phosphorus Five.
-It contains 2 CSS files.
+It contains 2 CSS files and several extension widgets and components.
+Below are the main CSS files in Micro.

 * _"/micro/media/main.css"_ - Styles most common elements, such as buttons, checkboxes, etc.
 * _"/micro/media/ext.css"_ - Styles the extension widgets, such as the modal widget, tab widget, etc.

+In addition it contains several skins, which builds upon the default layout and styles your widgets one way or the other.

+* _"/micro/media/skins/emotional.css"_ - An emotional skin for the courageous programmer.
+* _"/micro/media/skins/forrest-dew.css"_ - A light green skin.
+* _"/micro/media/skins/purple-haze.css"_ - A purple skin.
+* _"/micro/media/skins/sea-breeze.css"_ - A light blue skin.
+* _"/micro/media/skins/serious.css"_ - A more professional (gray) skin.

 ## General layout